-- Consider how many people are going to be using the escape route.
+- Consider how many people are going to be using the fire escape route.

-- Consider the impact if one of the means of escape has been blocked.
+- Consider the impact if one of the means of fire escape has been blocked.

 - Ensure fire escape routes are kept free of any obstructions, eg they are not used for storing stock.

 - Make arrangements for the evacuation of elderly or disabled people eg you may need to install evacuation chairs especially if the fire escape route includes stairs.
 You must also consider other less able-bodied people who may have access to the building, taking into account both physical and mental impairment.

-- Identify all escape routes with appropriate signage.
+- Identify all fire escape routes with appropriate signage.

-- Ensure the place to which you are evacuating - the muster point - is safe.
+- Ensure the place to which you are evacuating, known as the muster point, is safe and accessible to all.

-Your fire risk assessment may highlight that you should provide portable multi-purpose fire extinguishers so that people on your premises can tackle a fire in its early stages.
+Your fire risk assessment may highlight that you should provide portable multi-purpose fire extinguishers so that people on your business premises can tackle a fire in its early stages.
 These fire extinguishers should be installed, tested and maintained in accordance with manufacturers' instructions.
-They will require someone who is appropriately trained or has the knowledge or experience, known as a 'competent person' to instruct staff how to use them.
+They will require someone who is appropriately trained or has the knowledge or experience, known as a 'competent person', to instruct staff how to use them.
 Get an idea of the types of fire extinguishers you may need for your business.

-In smaller business premises, you may only need one or two portable extinguishers.
+In smaller business property, you may only need one or two portable fire extinguishers.
 However, larger, more complex premises may require a number of portable extinguishers situated in suitable locations.
 It may be necessary to show the location of fire extinguishers with suitable signs.

 Depending on your type of business, the size and complexity of your premises, and the outcome of your fire risk assessment, you may need other fire safety equipment.